About the Program

 Pre-professional teacher education courses provide the foundational skills and knowledge in areas of technology, special education, and educational psychology.

-Internship I (typically completed in the 2nd semester of a student's junior year) gives future teachers the opportunity to work directly with students in a classroom setting, focusing on literacy and reading skills, while taking additional courses in education.
+Practicum I (typically completed in the 2nd semester of a student's junior year) gives future teachers the opportunity to work directly with students in a classroom setting, focusing on literacy and reading skills, while taking additional courses in education.
+(8 hours a week)

-Internship II (typically completed in the 1st semester of as student's senior year) gives future teachers experience teaching Science, Social Studies, and Mathematics to students in a classroom setting, while taking additional courses in education.
+Practicum II (typically completed in the 1st semester of as student's senior year) gives future teachers experience teaching Science, Social Studies, and Mathematics to students in a classroom setting, while taking additional courses in education.
+(12 hours a week)